2hats-co/2hats-student-portal/src/components/CardGrid/index.md

 cards are deprioritised.
 This is instead of using three separate queries for each industry and filtering using that.

-But, in the future when we have to load more cards via `InfiniteScroll`, the cards would appear in the middle of the list and the user might not see that the new cards are loaded.
+But we have to load more cards via `InfiniteScroll`.
+So the cards would appear in the middle of the list and the user might not see that the new cards are loaded.
 It’s easier to see if the two sections are separated.

 ### TODO

-Allow for `InfiniteScroll` to load more items.
-Currently just increased the default `useCollection` limit from 20 to 30.
+Have a loading bar for when `InfiniteScroll` triggers new items to be loaded.
+Right now, it’s the same as first load, so it will kick the user back to the top of the page.